hidden-spectrum/Grape/README.md

 For 3D simulation, it takes **~0.008** seconds for the same graph and same configs.

 > [!IMPORTANT]
 > Due to heavy use of generics (some are not specialized in Debug mode), the performance in Debug build is ~100x slower than Release build.
-Grape might ship a version with pre-inlined generics to address this problem.

 <br/>